 As JICA supports that country with ODA under the technical cooperation framework, the country is required to depend on its own efforts.
-Consequently, the local institution's costs incurred for the project (labor costs, rent, consumables used by local researchers, operation and maintenance of machinery and equipment supplied, domestic transportation fees for local researchers, daily allowance for attending a meeting, and other miscellaneous costs) should in principle be covered by its own country.
+Consequently, the local institution's costs incurred for the project (labor costs, rent, consumables used by local researchers, operation and maintenance of machinery and equipment supplied, domestic transportation fees for local researchers, daily allowance for attending a meeting, and other miscellaneous costs) should in principle be covered by its own country, based on the content agreed in the R/D.